 What is medical malpractice?

 Medical malpractice is negligence committed by a professional health care provider-a doctor, nurse, dentist, technician, hospital, or hospital worker-whose performance of duties deviates from a standard of practice of those with similar training and experience, resulting in harm to a patient or patients.
-Most medical malpractice cases are based on the concept of negligence-that is, the patient was harmed because the health care provider failed to meet the required standards of skill and care, in accordance with generally accepted standards.
+Most medical malpractice cases are based on the concept of negligence that is, the patient was harmed because the health care provider failed to meet the required standards of skill and care, in accordance with generally accepted standards.
 The prescribed standard of medical care may vary from state to state.
 Because Health care providers cannot guarantee the results of medical treatment, a patient’s malpractice claim is not valid just because his or her treatment was not successful.
 Instances of malpractice might include cutting off the oxygen supply during surgery, misdiagnosing an injury because routine tests and procedures were not followed, or prescribing an illegal drug or one not approved for the patient’s condition.
-Each state has a law, known as the statute of limitations, which gives you a certain amount of time in which you can file a claim.
-The purpose of the statute is to ensure that a claim is made while information relevant to the case is still available.
+Each state has a law, known as the statute of limitations, which case is still available.
 If you think that you are the victim of medical malpractice, you should consult with Mark Jordan Siegel & Associates as soon as possible.

 Injury may occur when anesthesia is improperly given or not given in a timely manner to a patient.
 If the failure of the anesthesiologist is the cause of injury or death to a patient, damages may be recoverable under the laws of medical malpractice.
 Most doctors and hospitals carry malpractice insurance and some states even require that they contribute to a state patient’s compensation fund.
 Statutes of limitation govern the filing of malpractice claims and prevent filing once a certain amount of time has passed after the malpractice.
 It is important to consult with an attorney knowledgeable in medical malpractice so that you may learn your rights if you think you have been injured as a result of anesthesia negligence.
 For more information on medical malpractice, contact Mark Jordan Siegel & Associates as soon as possible.